movestore/Nest-Detection/README.md

 ### Artefacts
 `nest_table.csv`: Overview of all properties of detected nesting attempts.

-`boxplot_dispersal.pdf`: boxplots of dispersal distances of all nesting attempts, if available then separated by sex (extracted from Movebank).

 ### Parameters
 `sea_start`: Start date of breeding season.
 Narrowly specified breeding season windows give better results.
 The year of this provided date is irrelevant.
 Default 1 January.